Best AMD CPU for Video Editing 2026: Expert Reviews & Guide

 What makes the 4500 viable is its price.
 At under $50, it leaves more budget for critical components like an SSD and dedicated GPU, which significantly impact editing performance.
 The included Wraith Stealth cooler is sufficient for its modest 65W TDP, though temperatures do climb during extended rendering sessions.

 Customer photos show the CPU in various ultra-budget builds, often paired with B450 motherboards and 16GB of DDR4 memory.
 For absolute beginners or those with severely limited budgets, the 4500 provides a capable starting point that can be upgraded later as needs grow.
+You might also be interested in exploring AI video editing software that can help compensate for hardware limitations with smart automation features.

 Reasons to Buy